Yerzhan Tatishev: Early years and career

+Death

 In December 2004, the 37-year-old Tatishev died of a gunshot wound sustained while driving in the Jambyl Region.

-Months after his death, the U.S. State Department listed three theories behind the cause of Tatishev's death: hunting accident; elimination by economic rivals; and politically motivated killing.
 Kazakh businessman Muratkhan Tokmadi initially claimed to have shot him accidentally while hunting and was sentenced to one year in prison after being convicted of manslaughter.
 However, the case was re-opened in 2017, after he confessed in a documentary to deliberately murdering Tatishev after being paid to do so by ex-oligarch Mukhtar Ablyazov.
-In March 2018, Tokmadi was sentenced to 10 1/2 years in prison.
-Ablyazov, who resides in France, is already wanted in Kazakhstan, Russia, and Ukraine for financial crimes.
+In March 2018, Tokmadi was sentenced to ten and half years in prison.

+Ablyazov, who resides in France, was already wanted in Kazakhstan, Russia, and Ukraine for alleged financial crimes.
+However, in 2017, a French court rejected the extradition request by the Kazakhstan government citing it to be politically motivated.